Heriot-Watt University: Student Union

 The Student Union at Heriot-Watt is a student-led organisation headed by individuals elected from the student population.
 The association has represented students both locally and nationally since its foundation in 1966, and is a member of both the Edinburgh Students' Forum and the National Union of Students (NUS).
 It is also responsible for running the university's Student Union, which runs events for students and supports student societies.
 Over 50 societies currently exist, including the Brewing Society which organises an annual charity beer festival.
-In addition, the Student Union runs several services at the Edinburgh and Scottish Borders campuses including catering facilities, a nightclub, an advice centre and a student shop.
+In addition, the Student Union runs many services at the Edinburgh and Scottish Borders campuses including catering facilities, a nightclub, an advice centre and a student shop.
 The Student Union also works closely with the Heriot-Watt University Dubai Student Council and the Heriot-Watt University Malaysia Student Association.
 In 2018 the Student Union won the University Student Union of the Year and also Officer Team of the Year at the NUS Scotland Awards 2018.

 Sports Union

-The Sports Union is responsible for the university's 30 sports clubs. and runs annual social events for students involved in sport.
+The Sports Union is responsible for the university's 35 sports clubs. and runs annual social events for students involved in sport.
 As with the Students' Association, the organisation is headed by elected Heriot-Watt students.

+Controversies

+Spying on students for weapons manufacturers

+In July 2025, Liberty Investigates and The Herald, using Freedom of Information laws, revealed collusion between Heriot-Watt University and two weapons manufacturers, against their own students, in January 2025, to: